rugbyprof/5373-Swift-Programming/test-02-solution.md

 let hasHeader = true
 let rowHeight = contentHeight + (hasHeader ?
 50 : 20)

-//Parenthesis are necessary around the ternary statement because otherwise the binary operator "+" gets a little annoyed trying to be added to a "Bool".
+// Parenthesis are necessary around the ternary statement because otherwise the binary operator "+" gets
+// a little annoyed trying to be added to a "Bool".
 ```

 ----